Cotonou Agreement: Africa-European Union

 List of Africa, Caribbean, and Pacific (ACP) countries (Africa):

-The Africa-European Union Strategic Partnership belongs to the African Civilization and the European
+The Africa-European Union Strategic Partnership belongs to the African Civilisation and the European